ShubhamYadav25/Visualization-and-Prediction-of-the-Company-s-Revenue-Using-Machine-Learning-and-Data-Analysis/README.md

+# Research Paper Summary

+## Title: Visualization and Prediction of the Company’s Revenue Using Machine Learning and Data Analysis

+📄 **Published in:** International Journal for Research in Applied Science and Engineering Technology (IJRASET)

+🔍 **Paper ID:** IJRASET48773, Volume 11, Issue 1, January 2023

+Excited to share my research exploring innovative approaches to visualize and predict company revenue using machine learning and data analysis.
+Check out the full paper in the International Journal for Research in Applied Science and Engineering Technology.

 ## 🚀 HOW TO RUN THIS PROJECT 🛠️

 1-> First download all required packages which will be used to run this project